Chausath Yogini Temple, Ranipur Jharial: Yogini images

 The 19th century archaeologist Alexander Cunningham described two further Yogini images.
-One, uniquely, had the attributes of the Sun-god, Surya; she had two arms, a lotus flower in each hand, and seven horses.
-The other (now surviving only from the knees down) was dancing on a reclining male; she had 6 or 8 arms, and was depicted pulling her mouth open wide; she held a skull-cup, a kettle-drum, and a sword.
+One had the attributes of the Sun-god, Surya; she had two arms, a lotus flower in each hand, and seven horses.
+The other (now only from the knees down) was dancing on a reclining male; she had 6 or 8 arms, and was depicted pulling her mouth open wide; she held a skull-cup, a kettle-drum, and a sword.